 Professor Bundy

+Eng 111

+Option Three: Read Aloud

-Eng 111Police Staffing Shortage
+Police Staffing Shortage

-How can communities address the nationwide staffing crisis of public safety?
+How can the nationwide shortage of police officers be solved?
 Communities are facing a critical shortage of police officers and this affects all of us.
-Without adequate police service who will protect citizens and property and help provide a sense of security and stability in our neighborhoods?
-With fewer police officers available to respond to emergencies who will help take over the role these first responders provide?
+Without police officers who will protect citizens, property and provide a sense of security and stability in our neighborhoods?
+With the critical shortage of police officers there won’t be anyone coming to when help is needed.

 I had my first experience with a police officer when I was 18 years old.
 I was living in Virginia and someone stole my car from a grocery store parking lot.
 A police officer responded and gathered my information.
 He passed a description of my car over his radio and within minutes I heard someone reply to the officer that they had stopped the car nearby.
 The officer drove me to the traffic stop and informed me a person had been arrested for stealing my car.
 Everything of value that I owned at the time was inside that car.
 Had those officers not been available to help me would I have lost everything?
 Someone stealing my car wasn’t the crime of the century but, it definitely impacted my sense of security.
 The officers that helped me that day left a positive impression on me and I had a deep felt appreciation for the service they provide.

-Our local communities in Butler County are facing the same shortage of officers that the nation is facing.
+Our local communities in Butler County are facing the same crisis that the nation is facing.
 Why are people choosing to not enter public service jobs as they did 20 years ago?
 How will leaders ensure public safety agencies are able to provide service to citizens if there aren’t enough officers working?
-I plan to research what has caused and is causing the shortage of police officers.
+I plan to research what has caused and is causing the decline in police recruits and the increased exodus of current officers.
 I want to find out what is being done to address this crisis.
 Using public record requests, I want to learn what agencies in Butler County are doing to compete for the best available candidates.
 Exploring published works, I hope to understand what is being done to combat this workforce shortage.

-The role of a police officer is to protect citizens and property.
-Without police officers who is going to fill this critical need in our communities?
+Protecting the public and property has been the role of American police officers since 1807.
+If we don’t find solutions to the current police staffing crisis there won’t be anyone left to provide those services.